 As you can tell, the crisis didn’t last forever.
 Mechanical watches (and Switzerland) made a comeback in the 1980s, partly due to the emergence of Swatch and their more affordable analog watches.

 Eventually, the industry found equilibrium, with high-end watchmakers coexisting alongside their cheaper, factory-line brethren.

 The key to quartz accuracy is the reason that all watches lose at least some amount of time.
 No matter how much money you spend on your Rolex, it can’t escape a fundamental principle of the universe: friction.

 All of those winding wheels and gears within a mechanical watch are bound by the laws of physics.
 Energy is lost with each turn, with each bit of contact of the teeth.
 Furthermore, those internal mechanics are affected by other external factors, like gravity and the weather.

 The main way that quartz watches avoid these problems is by eliminating most of the moving parts that can be hampered by physical reality.
 Additionally, the quartz oscillation occurs without the need for an outside power source, so it doesn’t need to be constantly rewound.

-Even the best mechanical watches will lose or gain two seconds a day, whereas a cheap quartz watch loses only one second every 30 years.
+Even some of the best mechanical watches will lose or gain two seconds a day, whereas a cheap quartz watch loses only one second every 30 years.